Leamington Spa: Air

 Leamington's nearest international passenger airport is Birmingham Airport.

 Coventry Airport is a nearby general aviation airport and former tourist charter hub.
-It currently (2018) has no scheduled passenger services.
+It currently (2023) has no scheduled passenger services.

 Waterways

 The Grand Union Canal is used for recreation.
-This crosses the River Avon between Leamington and Warwick, and then passes the town to the south, parallel to the River Leam to the north.
+It crosses the river Avon between Leamington and Warwick, and then passes the town to the south, parallel to the River Leam to the north.
 The rivers are not used for transportation, but there are proposals to render them navigable.

 Cycleways

-There are national and local cycleways into and around Leamington.
+There are national and local cycleways into and around Leamington including a cycle path to Rugby following the former railway line part of National cycle route 41.

 Trams

 Between 1881 and 1930, Leamington & Warwick Tramways & Omnibus Company operated trams between the two towns.

+Religion

+Leamington Spa has a diverse religious landscape, reflecting the town's history and its role as a spa town attracting people from various backgrounds.
+The most prominent religion is Christianity, with several historic churches and modern congregations.